cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 Another defining aspect of gRPC is its adaptability in communication patterns.
 It supports four types of RPCs—unary (one request, one response), server streaming (one request, multiple responses), client streaming (multiple requests, one response), and bidirectional streaming (multiple requests and responses).
 These patterns allow gRPC to adapt to various application needs, from simple request-response APIs to complex, real-time communication workflows, providing reassurance in its versatility.

 By combining Protobuf's compact serialization, HTTP/2's advanced transport capabilities, and flexible communication patterns, gRPC provides a robust framework for building efficient, scalable, and maintainable applications.
-In the following sections, we'll delve deeper into these architectural components, exploring how they work together to deliver the performance and versatility that have made gRPC a cornerstone of modern network programming, instilling confidence in its robustness.
+In the following sections, we'll delve deeper into these architectural components, exploring how they work together to deliver the performance and versatility that have made gRPC a cornerstone of modern network programming.

 ### Core Concepts of gRPC